Case Study House 26 History

 If you have new facts to share or see inaccurate facts, let us know!

 The idea to develop the neighborhood starts.
 Booming post-war California needs more homes; a lot of them - and this neighborhood should help.
 In the typical planning style of that time, Peacock Gap is envisioned for suburban, mid- to high-end housing, rounded out with a golf course, shopping center, and church.
-As a special feature, the developer, Marin Bay Homes, partners with 3 construction-industry groups to build a prototypical houses, comparing the pro and cons of a timber-framed, a laminated wood, and a steel-framed house.
+As a special feature, the developer, 20th Century Homes, partners with 3 construction-industry groups to build a prototypical houses, comparing the pro and cons of a timber-framed, a laminated wood, and a steel-framed house.

 Bethlehem Steel, builder of the Golden Gate Bridge 25 years earlier, sponsors the steel-framed house; their CEO Wallace Harrison brings in Beverley Thorne, whose specialty is buildings with steel on on-buildable sites.